-With the increasing demand for computing power and space in the data center, server cabinet, network cabinet, server rack and network rack are often used to hold networking hardware and assemblies in data center.
+With the increasing demand for computing power and space in the data center, server cabinet, network cabinet, server rack, and network rack are often used to hold networking hardware and assemblies in a data center.
 Well, among them, which one matches your needs best?
 It is thus essential to find the answer.

 What Are Server Rack And Network Rack?

 A commonly used server rack is an open frame with mounting rails but no sides or doors.
 It is applied to accommodate equipment such as servers, storage, and monitors.
 Server racks come in many different shapes and sizes.
 The width of a server rack is always the same with the standard (traditional) size of 19 inches, while the height and depth can be various.
 Besides, it has two basic types: 2-post and 4-post rack.
 As shown in figure 1:

 A network rack is similar to the server rack in sizes and shapes.
 It is also called relay rack or open rack.
 It is a metal frame chassis that holds, stacks, organizes, secures and protects various computer network and server hardware devices.